A multiple criteria methodology for priority based portfolio selection: Appendix

 From this model we can derive three fundamental binary relations for criterion $g_j$ as stated in the following definition \citep[see also][]{DoumposFi18}.

-\begin{definition}[per-criterion binary preference relations] The following three binary relations can be derived from the model of Definition \ref{def:psedo-criterion}. \begin{enumerate} \item per-criterion indifference relation: The actions $a$ and $b$ are considered indifferent in terms of criterion $g_j$ ($aI_jb$) if $\vert g_j(a) - g_j(b)\vert \leqslant q_j$.
-This corresponds to the case where there is no significant advantage of one of the two actions over the other.
-Let $C(aIb)$ denote the coalition of criteria for which $aI_jb$. \item per-criterion strict preference relation: An action $a$ is strictly preferred to $b$ in terms of criterion $g_j$ ($aP_jb$) if $g_j(a) - g_j(b) > p_j$.
-This corresponds to the case where there is a significant advantage of $a$ over $b$.
-Let $C(aPb)$ denote the coalition of criteria for which $aP_jb$. \item per-criterion weak preference relation: An action $a$ is weakly preferred to $b$ in terms of criterion $g_j$ ($aQ_jb$) if $q_j < g_j(a) - g_j(b) \leqslant p_j$.
-This corresponds to the case where there is not enough information to say whether there is indifference between $a$ and $b$ or whether there is a strict preference of $a$ over $b$.
+\begin{definition}[\textit{per}-criterion binary preference relations] The following three binary relations can be derived form the model of Definition \ref{def:psedo-criterion}. \begin{enumerate} \item per-criterion indifference relation: The actions $a$ and $b$ are considered indifferent on criterion $g_j$ ($aI_jb$), if $\vert g_j(a) - g_j(b)\vert \leqslant q_j$.
+This corresponds to the case where no significant advantage of one of the two actions over the other exists.
+Let $C(aIb)$ denote the coalition of criteria for which $aI_jb$. \item per-criterion strict preference relation: Actions $a$ is strictly preferred to $b$ on criterion $g_j$ ($aP_jb$), if $g_j(a) - g_j(b) > p_j$.
+This corresponds to the case where a significant advantage of $a$ over $b$ exists.
+Let $C(aPb)$ denote the coalition of criteria for which $aP_jb$. \item per-criterion weak preference relation: Actions $a$ is weakly preferred to $b$ on criterion $g_j$ ($aQ_jb$), if $q_j < g_j(a) - g_j(b) \leqslant p_j$.
+This corresponds to the case where there is not enough information to say if there is indifference between $a$ and $b$ or strict preference of $a$ over $b$ exists.
 Let $C(aQb)$ denote the coalition of criteria for which $aP_jb$. \end{enumerate} \end{definition}

-Let us remark that there is no idea of intensity of a preference behind the strict and weak preference relations.
-Indeed, we are not modeling the preferences of a DM, but rather an imperfect knowledge of the data.
+Let us remark that there is not an idea of intensities of preferences behind the strict and weak preference relations.
+Indeed, we are not modeling DM preferences, bur rather the imperfect knowledge of data.

-The per-criterion binary relations of Definition \ref{def:per-binary-relations} allow introducing the definition of the per-criterion outranking relation.
+The per-criterion binary relations of Definition \ref{def:per-binary-relations} allow us the introduce the definition of the \textit{per}-criterion outranking relation.